cpsughrue/gsoc_proposal/README.md

 The build deamon will automatically terminate after "sitting empty" for a specified amount of time.
 For example, if a clang invocations de-registers with the daemon leaving it with zero registered clang invocations.
 The deamon will wait `n` seconds before terminating itself.
 By using a time limit the deamon will not be tied to a single executable and may persist across a large project.

 ---
-**PHASE 3: Build System**
+**PHASE 3: Implement core build daemon functionality**

-The goal of phase 3 is to implement the core functionality of the build deamon such as scanning, scheduling, cache management, and module building.
+The goal of phase 3 is to implement as scanning, scheduling, cache management, and module building.
 Phase 3 is the largest phase by far.

 > Scanning